mervick/widescreen-layout-for-youtube/README.md

 * Increases the playlist height for a more convenient viewing experience.
 * Makes the progress bar thicker, making it easier to interact with on larger screens.

-Perfect for those who want to enjoy watching videos on large and widescreen displays while maintaining the standard YouTube layout.
+Perfect for those who want to enjoy watching videos on large and widescreen displays while maintaining the default YouTube layout.